scakki/go1-MPC/README.md

 cd mujoco_mpc_v2_DC/mjpc/build
 ./mjpc
 ```
-or use cmake tool to debug from VSCode run the target file(mjpc).
+or use cmake tool to debug from VSCode while will run the target file(mjpc).

 ## GUI usage